asafelobotomy/.github-workflows/README.md

 ## Maintenance

-All directories, including hidden ones, were checked for issues and no problems were found.
+All directories, including hidden ones, were checked.
+Yamllint reported warnings for missing `---` headers and non-boolean truthy values.
+Add these corrections to workflow files.
 Before making future updates, run the included linting workflows (`yamllint`, `markdownlint`, and `proselint`) to catch potential errors.
 Keep Markdown lines under 80 characters and ensure every file ends with a newline.